Weekly food distribution at Bangladesh Community Center feeds neighborhood

 Lunengas, along with at least 30 other people, stood outside the Bangladesh Community Center on Fairmont Avenue in Thursday morning’s heat, patiently waiting for the food distribution to begin.

-“Everybody can come,” said president of the Bangladesh Association of Atlantic County, Mohammed Islam, who has been conducting the food distribution at the center for about three and a half years now.
+“Everybody can come,” said president of the Bangladesh Association of South Jersey, Mohammed Islam, who has been conducting the food distribution at the center for about three and a half years now.
 “We want to make sure that not just this community, but all of Atlantic City gets their fair share.”

 Islam said about 200 to 400 people come out each week to seek aid for themselves or their families.
 He estimates that in turn, thousands of children, spouses and family members with food insecurities are given a little relief.

-The weekly food distribution is hosted by the Bangladesh Association of Atlantic County in partnership with several organizations.
+The weekly food distribution is hosted by the Bangladesh Association of South Jersey in partnership with several organizations.
 The food distribution varies from week to week.
 Often different organizations such as Atlantic City’s Multicultural Affairs and Services are on hand to help residents fill out paperwork and gain access to social services whenever they can.

 The Atlantic County Sherriff’s Office also participates weekly to help people in the diverse Chelsea community get services they need.